stbere/belly-button-challenge/README.md

 Biodiversity Dashboard

 As part of this project, I utilized a combination of JavaScript, HTML, and the D3 library to develop a dashboard that features interactive charts for exploring the Belly Button Biodiversity dataset.
 This dataset catalogs the various types of microbes that are found in human navels.
+Dashboard is here: https://stbere.github.io/belly-button-challenge/

 ![bb-dropdown_menu](https://user-images.githubusercontent.com/97980927/221448414-e85aea1d-bba1-4a6d-a94f-9ea23ce75369.PNG)